Ziqi-Li/GEO4162C/README.md

 Office Hours: 2:00PM – 3:00PM, every Wednesday in-person, or by appointment.

 # Overview

+This course is an introduction to the quantitative analysis of spatial data that explores clustering, spatial patterns, and intrinsic relationship between geographic variables.
+Students will recap and learn GIS,   stiatsics, and Python basics as well as more advanced spatial analysis techniques.

 ## Prerequisites

 There are no formal prerequisites for this course.
 However, students are expected to have basic computer skills and working knowledge of either Windows/Mac in order to complete assignments.